US Navy says Iran seized, later let go of American sea drone

 U.S. Army Gen. Michael “Erik” Kurilla, who leads the military’s Central Command, praised the Thunderbolt’s crew for its response.

-Iran’s semiofficial Tasnim news agency, believed to be close to the Guard, alleged without providing evidence early Wednesday that the drone posed a danger to international shipping.
-Tasnim acknowledged the Guard released the vessel but tried to described the American account as “a Hollywood narrative and contrary to the truth.”

-Iran’s mission to the United Nations did not respond to a request for comment from the AP.
+Iran’s paramilitary Guard, which answers only to Supreme Leader Ayatollah Ali Khamenei, did not acknowledge the incident.
+Iran’s mission to the United Nations did not immediately respond to a request for comment.

 The 5th Fleet launched its unmanned Task Force 59 last year.
 The 5th Fleet’s area of responsibility includes the crucial Strait of Hormuz, the narrow mouth of the Persian Gulf through which 20% of all oil passes.